Kitchen v. Herbert

 Kitchen v.
-Herbert, 961 F.Supp.2d 1181 (D. Utah 2013), affirmed, 755 F.3d 1193 (10th Cir.
-2014); stay granted, 134 S.Ct.
-893 (2014); petition for certiorari denied, No. 14-124, 2014 WL 3841263 (Oct.
-6, 2014), is the federal case that successfully challenged Utah's constitutional ban on marriage for same-sex couples and similar statutes.
+Herbert is the federal case that successfully challenged Utah's constitutional ban on marriage for same-sex couples and similar statutes.
 Three same-sex couples filed suit in March 2013, naming as defendants Utah Governor Gary R. Herbert, Attorney General John Swallow, and Salt Lake County Clerk Sherrie Swensen in their official capacities.

 The U.S. District Court for the District of Utah found the state's ban on same-sex marriage unconstitutional in December 2013.
 Its order that the state cease enforcing its ban took effect immediately.
 In January 2014, after stays had been denied by the District Court and the Tenth Circuit, the U.S. Supreme Court granted a stay of the District Court's order pending consideration of the appeal by the Tenth Circuit Court of Appeals.

 In June 2014, the United States Court of Appeals for the Tenth Circuit affirmed the decision of the district court, finding that Utah's ban on same-sex marriage was unconstitutional, but stayed their mandate pending petition to the Supreme Court.

 On October 6, 2014, the Supreme Court denied the petition for review without comment and the Tenth Circuit lifted its stay, putting into effect its order ending Utah's enforcement of its same-sex marriage ban.